royels/Expensirb/README.md

 # Expensirb

-I built this by observing and learning from design decisions in the [lob-ruby](https://github.com/lob/lob-ruby) repository, except implemented instead for the Expensify reporting API.
+I built this by observing and learning from design decisions in other public API's.

 ## Installation